 About two-thirds of Washington’s forestland is publicly owned, while the remaining one-third is privately owned.
 Federal forests are brown, State Department of Natural Resources land is tan and municipal forestland is red.
 The balance of owners, tribal lands are golden, private land is dark green, family forest landowners are light green, and conservation ownership is purple.
 This diversity allows Washington’s forests to fulfill many economic, social, and environmental needs.
 Washington’s forest land ownership has evolved over the years.
 New structures have developed in response to changes to pension and income tax law changes, including Timberland Investment Management Organizations (TIMOs), and Real Estate Investment Trusts (REITs).
 Click here for the Changing Nature of Forest Landownership.

-Working forests form the foundation of the timber industry that supports nearly 106,000 workers and generates $5.2 billion in wages annually.
+Working forests form the foundation of the timber industry that supports more than 101,000 workers and generates $5.5 billion in wages annually.
 Learn more about working forests.
 Our working forests sustain the 3rd largest manufacturing industry in Washington.
 We support active, sustainable forestry to promote revenues, taxes, jobs and produce renewable wood products for society.

 In Washington, 47% of our forests are working forests and 53% are restricted from any timber harvesting, including parks, wildlife refuges, and conservation set-asides of state, private and tribal land.